 Ramboll designed an active vapor extraction system to mitigate the concentrations of methane detected in the subsoil of a large commercial property and to ensure vapor intrusion control, thus reducing the risk of methane flammability in air.

 Demolishing a former aluminium smelter and remediating PFAS-contaminated land for future commercial or industrial use.

-Ramboll is assisting our client to identify sources of PFAS detected in soil and groundwater at a property where the prior owner engaged in operations that involved known PFAS use.
+Ramboll is assisting our client to identify sources of PFAS detected in soil and groundwater.

 The people in Bangladesh are suffering from the deadly effects of contaminated drinking water.
 This has been caused by naturally occurring arsenic in the earth.
 The Ramboll Foundation has granted financial support for a three-year research project to secure safe drinking water.